Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 • Save

-Probiotics are live beneficial microbes such as Lactobacillus and Bifidobacterium which are beneficial in encouraging a normal gut flora.
+Probiotics are live beneficial microbes such as Lactobacillus and Bifidobacterium, which are beneficial in encouraging normal gut flora.

 These helpful bacteria essentially take over and crowd out pathogens, aid in nutrient absorption, and provide immunity support.

-In practical terms, means healthy, happy birds, hens producing a plentiful supply of eggs and chicks that grow fast and don’t get sick.
+In practical terms, it means healthy, happy birds; hens producing a plentiful supply of eggs; and chicks that grow fast and don’t get sick.

 Table of Contents show